susannahnah/prime-pw-week5-redo/readme.md

-Prework Week 5 Assignment
+Tier 1 Week 5
 ===

 This week, we'll be exploring classes by creating an application to help maintain a record collection.

-Base Mode
+Required Features
 ===

 Adding records to the collection